-In this trek, you will walk through the forests of Pines, the Dudh Koshi river on your sideways.
+In this trek, you will walk through the forests of Pines, and the Dudh Koshi River on your sideways.
 Several monasteries and chortens, and local Sherpa habitations along the route.
-Sagarmatha National Park is not to miss place during the trek.
+Sagarmatha National Park is not to be during the trek.

-Also, you tour to Tengboche Monastery, Khumbu Glacier, Gokyo lake.
+Also, you tour Tengboche Monastery, Khumbu Glacier, and Gokyo Lake.
 Kala Patthar and Everest Base Camp are notable spots.

 During the day the trail is fine walking, but at night temperature may fall below 0 degrees.
 You have to carry warm clothes for the night.
 Despite the cold, the trek is a walk inside the fancy land covered in frost and snow.